v-exec/Elyium/README.md

 ###What it is

-_Elyium_ is a mobile game with a text-only interface that motivates users to investigate an alternative 'fantasy science' universe synchronized with our own.
+_Elyium_ is a *work in progress* mobile game with a text-only interface that motivates users to investigate an alternative 'fantasy science' universe synchronized with our own.

 The user is granted access to the world of _Elyium_ through their phone, a world parallel to our own.
 Through physical mobilization, users are met with objects, people, or entities.
 Each of these encounters presents a narrative sequence in which the player has a variety of choices to make.

-Visually, the game is exclusively text based, inspired by the aesthetic of a computer terminal, with the regular use of ASCII art.
+Visually, the game is exclusively text based, inspired by the aesthetic of a computer terminal, with regular use of ASCII art.

 ###Resources & Inspiration